 Business purchase in Thailand: The buyer’s business considerations

-The acquisition of an existing business on a turnkey basis (“brownfield”) is for a foreign investor the alternative to setting up a Thai company and starting a new activity (“greenfield”).
-The advantage of this approach is the existing infrastructure, trained workforce, customer base and business premises.
-The business history gives an indication whether the venture at that location, with that service offers and that pricing level, is promising.
+Brownfield: The acquisition of an existing business on a turnkey basis (“brownfield”) is for a foreign investor the alternative to setting up a Thai company and starting a new activity (“greenfield”).
+The advantage of this approach is the existing infrastructure, trained workforce, customer base, and business premises.
+The business history gives an indication of whether the venture at that location, with that service offers and that pricing level, is promising.
 The buyer can learn from the mistakes of the seller.

-Also, the buyer benefits from the accomplishment of lengthy license applications processes, the completion of the start-up phase, a steady stream of customers and the building of market reputation.
+Benefits: Also, the buyer benefits from the accomplishment of lengthy license application processes, the completion of the start-up phase, a steady stream of customers and the building of market reputation.
 The business is therefore ready for a new owner to just walk in and take over.
 This might add up to healthy profit margins from the beginning, making this a tremendous opportunity to grow this business.
 In theory.

 The primary downside of the acquisition of a turnkey-ready business venture is the legitimate expectation of the seller to get his business development paid by the buyer.
 The purchase price is not calculated as the scrap value of all assets but as the discounted cash flow of all future profits.